Indiana DNR recover body of missing 18-year-old from Versailles Lake

 VERSAILLES, Ind.
 (WISH) — Indiana conservation officers have recovered the body of Carson Hughes, 18, of Osgood, from Versailles Lake.
 Indiana DNR began its investigation of Hughes’ disappearance on Friday.

 At 6:50 p.m.
-Sunday, conservation officer divers, utilizing sonar, recovered Hughes in six feet of water.
+Sunday, conservation officer divers, utilizing sonar, recovered Hughes in 6 feet of water.

 Hughes was pronounced dead on scene by the Ripley County Coroner’s Office, and an exact cause of death is pending autopsy results.
 Family notification has been made.